justinrosales/justinrosales/README.md

 ## Hey!
 I'm Justin 👋

-- 👀 hobbymaxxing, dripmaxxing
+- ⚡ hobbymaxxing, dripmaxxing
-- 🌱 I’m currently exploring full stack web developement
-- 🎬 I love reading manhwa and fantasy novels.
+- 🎬 Avid fan of Nujabes, ATLA, and fantasy novels.
-- ⚡ In my free time, I enjoy rock climbing and competing in esports.
+- 🧗 In my free time, I enjoy rock climbing and competing in esports.